-See our website at www.mth-railking.com or call 1-888-640-3700 to identify an Authorized M.T.H.
+See our website at or call 1-888-640-3700 to identify an Authorized M.T.H.
 Train Merchant near you.

 M.T.H. products are warrantied for one year from the date of purchase against defects in material or workmanship, excluding light bulbs and traction tires.
-We will repair or replace (at our option) the defective part without charge for the parts or labor, if the item is returned to M.T.H.
+We will repair or replace (at our option) the defective part without charge for the parts or labor, if the item is returned to an Authorized M.T.H.
+Service Center or M.T.H.
 Electric Trains within one year of the original date of purchase.
 This warranty does not cover damages caused by improper care, handling, or use.
 Transportation costs incurred by the customer are not covered under this warranty.

 Items sent for repair must be accompanied by a return authorization number, a description of the problem, and a copy of the original sales receipt from an Authorized M.T.H.
 Train Merchant, which gives the date of purchase.
-Call 410-381-2580, fax 410-423-0009, or e-mail the Service Department at Service@mth-railking.com to obtain a return authorization number.
+If you are sending the item to M.T.H., call 410-381-2580, fax 410-423-0009, or e-mail the Service Department at to obtain a return authorization number.
+If you are sending this product to an Authorized Service Center, contact that Center for their return authorization.

-This warranty gives you specific legal rights, and you may have other rights that vary from state t o state.
+This warranty gives you specific legal rights, and you may have other rights that vary from state to state.